 With budgeting, what works for someone else may not be right for you.
 Thankfully there are lots of different ways you can approach managing your money depending on what your goals are.

 Here are a few budgeting methods you may find useful.

 1. Traditional Budgeting

-This is probably the most common technique and is a simple one to understand.
-Basically, you add up all of your expenses for the month such as your rent, any bills you pay and any debt repayments due, then you take that away from your total income from the month.
+This is probably the most common and simple technique to understand.
+Basically, you add up all of your expenses for the month, such as your rent, any bills you pay, and any debt repayments due, then you take that away from your total income from the month.

 What you have left you can divide into categories depending on how you want to spend that, it’s a good idea to prioritise important things such as your food shopping or your savings before you set aside money for the fun stuff.

-The benefits of this method are that it is quite a simple one to follow and allows you to be flexible with how you want to spend your money after you've taken care of your important expenses.
+The benefits of this method are that it is pretty simple and allows you to be flexible with how you want to spend your money after you’ve taken care of your important expenses.

 To get a step-by-step guide on how to make a budget using this method, check out our handy article.